centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 <Tabs groupId="sync">
 <TabItem value="Cluster-Events" label="Cluster-Events">

-This indicator allows to watch the number of events occurring on the cluster, like the `kubectl get events` can provide:
+This indicator allows you to watch the number of events occurring on the cluster, like the `kubectl get events` can provide:

 ```text